 - Firstly, switch off the thermostat and shut down the AC unit completely.

 - Now, you will need a wet-dry vac for the cleaning process.
 Tightly attach it to the end of the condensate line.

 - Turn the wet-dry vac on and keep it running for about 3 minutes.
 Switch it off afterward.
 You will see that a lot of sludge has been sucked out from the condensate pipe and into the bucket.
 It was this sludge that blocked out the interiors of the condensate line and prevented its regular functioning.

 - Take a long brush and clean the insides of the condensate line thoroughly.
 Make sure to clean all the corners, including twists and turns.

-In such a situation, your best bet at getting the condensate line cleaned will be to hire an HVAC technician who offers AC installation in Bakersfield CA.
+In such a situation, your best bet at getting the condensate line cleaned will be to hire an HVAC technician who offers AC service in Bakersfield.

-If you want to avoid blockages of the condensate line in future, you should do a regular maintenance.
+If you want to avoid blockages of the condensate line in the future, you should do a regular maintenance.
 Ideally, inspect the line once every 30 days and look for moisture or signs of mold accumulation.
-It is also recommended that you clean it once ever three to four months.
+It is also recommended that you clean it once every three to four months.

 To do a full inspection of the clogged line, you should call in a certified HVAC contractor like Elite Air Service which offers professional AC installation in Bakersfield CA.